 What is Artist Development?

-SFFILM’s artist development program provides critical support to independent filmmakers worldwide through grants, residencies, and year-round programming at all stages of development.
-SFFILM is proud to have supported over 300 films since 2009 through programs such as our FilmHouse Residency, Rainin Grant, Documentary Film Fund, Sloan Science Fellowships, and more.
+SFFILM’s artist development program provides critical support to independent filmmakers worldwide at all stages of their projects.
+Since 2009, SFFILM has supported nearly 800 filmmakers with over $11 million through grants, residencies, and year-round programming.
+Programs include the FilmHouse Residency, Rainin Grant, Documentary Film Fund, Sloan Science Fellowships, and more.
 Learn more about funding your film here.

 Supported Narrative Films